liviuschera/noctis/README.md

 The walkthrough is for Windows.
 I assume that for Unix and MacOS you would have to change only the path.

-1. IMPORTANT: _Run as aministrator_ VS Code
+1. IMPORTANT: _Run as administrator_ VS Code
 2. install [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css)
 3. download or copy the content of [customvscode.css](https://github.com/liviuschera/noctis/blob/master/vscodecustom.css)
 4. copy `customvscode.css` in `C:\Users\your-own-username`.
 As an example this is what I have on my system: `C:\Users\liviuschera\customvscode.css`